by Shereen Ghobrial | Updated February 20, 2019 - Published May 16, 2017

 Because Swift is new, it was designed to avoid the mistake that many programmers tend to make in previous languages.
 Swift is a strongly typed language, with many types of error-detection happening at compile time.
 Variables are automatically initialized, and memory is automatically allocated and managed.
 These features would eliminate the issues around bad pointers, uninitialized variables, or values miscalculated due to wrong type-casting.

 The Java programming language has been used in enterprise servers for almost 20 years, and we see good adoption with successful mission-critical Java applications running in production.
 Node.js is relatively new, and we are seeing many enterprise clients moving to Node.js to leverage its fast I/O and high scalability.
 Swift 3.0 was the first release that was truly built for server-side development including support for x86 Linux and Linux on z Systems.
-It will be interesting to see what type of workloads will be developed using Swift on the server.
+It will be interesting to see what type of workloads will be developed using Swift on the server, especially after the introduction of Swift on z/OS.

 What will really drive the adoption of these modern languages is a fresh and young generation of application developers.
 The technical merits of a programming language is not enough to make it successful.
 The main motivation for having these languages on the enterprise server is mainly driven by the available skills.
 Having a polyglot ecosystem on the server platforms enables the enterprises to have a choice in their investment and modernization efforts.
 This leads to higher productivity, a faster DevOps cycle, and a better ROI in the IT investment.